Unless you’re a professional writer or editor, you probably read the title of this article and started envisaging a cash till.

 Casual Register: Singlet, Boardies and Thongs

 Casual register is typically used while texting or writing to someone you know well.
-It will probably feature lots of slang, abbreviations, colloquialisms and sentence fragments.
+It will probably feature lots of slang, abbreviations, colloquialisms, and sentence fragments.
 In my experience, casual writing often correlates very closely with how someone speaks.
-It’s very rare you’ll use a casual register in a professional context, unless you’re writing social media captions that use a deliberately relaxed brand voice.
+You’ll rarely use a casual register in a professional context, unless you’re writing social media captions that use a deliberately relaxed brand voice.

 - Sentence fragments

 - Technically incorrect syntax

 “Why is the food truck with the awesome Dagwood dogs not at the showgrounds?
 Was craving one this arvo and very sad to see the space empty?
 Hope they come back.”